Digital Marketing is currently the key ally of companies that want to establish or expand their presence on the Internet.

 Through practices such as content production, investments in social media, and paid advertising, it is possible not only to attract potential customers but also to direct their journey through the sales funnel.

-As you know, the details of your digital strategy should be designed according to the characteristics of your company and your target audience.
+As you know, you should design the details of your digital strategy according to the characteristics of your company and your target audience.

-To do so, it’s essential to adopt an analytical approach, observing the aspects that are performing well and those that need to be optimized — that’s where Digital Marketing metrics come in.
+To do so, it’s essential to adopt an analytical approach, observing the aspects that are performing well and those that need optimization — that’s where Digital Marketing metrics come in.

 Using performance indicators is essential for you to keep your strategy in constant improvement, delivering better results to your company.

 To help you achieve this goal, we created this post listing and explaining the 14 main Digital Marketing Metrics.